 - screening of the best teaching opportunities for our participants with a competitive monthly salary sufficient to cover your basic living needs at the local standard of living,

-- assistance in finding affordable lodging, the first 3-4 weeks of which are prepaid, depending on the school’s program
+- assistance in finding affordable lodging, the first 12 to 30 days of which are prepaid, depending on the school’s program

 - visa assistance that will allow you to stay legally in Chile for the duration of your teaching experience,

 - experienced in-country coordinators to provide support and services during your stay,